Learning in Mean Field Games: A Survey

 \paragraph{Stationary MFG. } In a stationary MFG, we can proceed as follows: we first compute the state-action value function associated to the current policy against the current population distribution (policy evaluation step).
 We then define the new policy as a greedy policy for the newly computed value function (policy improvement step).
 Last, we deduce the stationary population distribution induced by this policy (mean field update step).
 Concretely, the method is: $\mu^0$ and $\pi^0$ are given, and for $\ell = 0,\dots,L-1$,

-This method is referred to as the \defi{Policy Iteration} (PI) algorithm for MFGs and was introduced by \cite{cacacecamilligoffi2021pimfg} for continuous time, continuous space MFGs.
+This method is referred to as the \defi{Policy Iteration} (PI) algorithm for MFGs and was introduced by \cite{cacacecamilligoffi2021pimfg} for continuous time, continuous space MFGs. \cite{camilli2022rates} proved a quadratic rate of convergence under suitable assumptions.
 It is not to be confused with the method that consists in using standard policy iteration to compute a best response against a given distribution (i.e., replacing $\BR_{\mathrm{statio},\gamma} (\mu^{\ell})$ in~\eqref{eq:mfg-statio-BRbased} by the result of a policy iteration method).

 \looseness=-1 In practice, the evaluation step can be done by applying a finite number of times the Bellman operator $B^{\pi^\ell,\mu^\ell}$ as defined in Eq.~\eqref{eq:statio-bellman-op}.
 Thanks to the contraction property of this operator, we obtain an approximation of $Q^{\pi^\ell, \mu^\ell}$.
 Furthermore, as discussed above, $\MF_{\mathrm{statio}}(\pi^{\ell+1})$ can be approximated by applying a large but finite number of times the transition matrix.